quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 Since you will also switch to [Vue 3](https://v3.vuejs.org), it's best that you also take a look at its [migration guide](https://v3.vuejs.org/guide/migration/introduction.html) **after**  finishing reading this migration guide.

-If you're using .vue files, you'll most likely have a fairly easy transition since 1) vue-loader (supplied by `@quasar/app`) is the one parsing the [SFC syntax](https://v3.vuejs.org/guide/single-file-component.html) and instructing Vue 3 what to do and 2) you can still use the Options API (although we recommend that you convert to the newer and better [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html)).
+If you're using .vue files, you'll most likely have a fairly easy transition because 1) vue-loader (supplied by `@quasar/app`) is the one parsing the [SFC syntax](https://v3.vuejs.org/guide/single-file-component.html) and instructing Vue 3 on what to do and 2) you can still use the Options API (although we recommend that you convert to the newer and better [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html)).

 We suggest that you first convert your project to Quasar v2 while maintaining Options API (because your components are already in Options API form and you probably want to ensure everything is working first).
-After this transition you can convert all your Vue components to Composition API, but in no way is this a requirement.
+After this transition, you can convert all your Vue components to Composition API, but in no way is this a requirement.

-Vue 3 is to be used along with a new major version of [Vue Router v4](https://next.router.vuejs.org), which comes with its own [breaking changes](https://next.router.vuejs.org/guide/migration/) that you should be aware of.
-There's also the new [Vuex v4]().
+Along with Vue3, there is a new major version of [Vue Router v4](https://next.router.vuejs.org), which has its own [breaking changes](https://next.router.vuejs.org/guide/migration/) you should be aware of.
+There's also the new [Vuex v4](https://vuex.vuejs.org/) too.

 As an example of one of the most important breaking changes when dealing with Vue 3 is how v-model works.
-It is now an alias to `model-value` + `@update:modelValue` combo instead of `value` + `@input`.
+It is now an alias to the `model-value` + `@update:modelValue` combo, instead of `value` + `@input`.
 This has impact on all Quasar components using v-model.
-If you're writing your components in .vue files then you don't need to worry about it as vue-loader correctly translates it for you.
+If you're writing your components in .vue files, then you don't need to worry about it as vue-loader correctly translates it for you.

 ### Vue Router v4